From Our Prior Provincial

 B) Friars with an Allegation after their Death or Departure from the Province

-The following friars were deceased when an allegation of sexual abuse against a minor was established by the Provincial after consultation with the Province Review Board, or their names have appeared on other lists of priests accused of sexual abuse of minors which have not yet been reviewed by the Province Review Board.
+The following friars were deceased when an allegation of sexual abuse against a minor was established by the Provincial after consultation with the Province Review Board.

 • Birth: 1903